-Our business model is designed for clients who are looking for a professional, trusted company to take care of all their remodeling needs, from design, to procurement of materials, to project management.
-Many of our projects include a design contract first, followed by a construction contract.
-Spending time getting to know our clients, their homes, and their project produces the best results.
+Our business model is designed for clients who are looking for a professional, trusted company to take care of all their remodeling needs, from design, to selection of materials, to project management.
+One company to call, one company to coordinate the entire project, one company to trust.
+The design element is such a critical piece to produce the desired results that we all want, and the design process certainly gets our projects off to the right start by preparing our entire team for the job ahead.
+Spending time getting to know our clients, their homes, and their project really does produce the best results.

-We classify projects in one of three ways:
+We classify projects in one of four ways:

-During the design phase of a remodeling project, clients work directly with one of our designers.
-There are three pieces to our design process
+During the design phase of a remodeling project, clients work directly with one of our designers, selections are made in our Design Center - we have relationships with many local and national vendors.
+There are three pieces to our design process.

 Could also include engineering and architecture